ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```

-While I'm not an expert in Rust, to my understanding, Rust doesn't support variable function arguments. due to the complexity for the reader and the type checker to try.
+While I'm not an expert in Rust, to my understanding, Rust doesn't support variable function arguments.
-Instead you can pass in lists, which don't cause variable type signatures, or macros which pass the complexity onto the writer.
+Instead, you can use lists, which don't cause variable type signatures, or macros, which pass the complexity onto the writer.
+Not only is it hard for the type checker, but also hard for the reader.

+TODO: Update rust statement and emphasize point about complexity that Python allows

 ------
 ```python [4-5,10-11]